The Minster School, York: Suspension of staff in 2018

 In May 2018, the school attracted national press attention when the headmaster and two other senior members of staff were suspended after three ‘unsecured’ air rifles were found on school premises.
 The Dean of York faced protests by parents supportive of the staff and angry at the manner of the suspension.

 Closure

 The school had relied upon income from York Minster.
 However the Minster's budget for 2020 had been based on expected tourist income in the coming year.
-The effect on this of the COVID-19 pandemic caused the Minster to say that it was unable to continue assisting the school.
-The school announced that it would be closing for good at the end of the Summer Term 2020, and would help to find new places elsewhere for their existing pupils.
+In June 2020, the Minster announced that due to the shortfall caused by the lack of visitors during the COVID-19 pandemic it was unable to continue assisting the school.
+The school closed at the end of the Summer Term that year, and new places were found elsewhere for their existing pupils.